-Gender dysphoria-"the distress that may accompany the incongruence between one's experienced or expressed gender and one's assigned gender," Am.
-Psychiatric Ass'n, Diagnostic and Statistical Manual of Mental Disorders (DSM-5) 451 (5th ed.
-2013) raises serious moral and theological questions for many people, including those whose beliefs about sex roles and gender identity are rooted in their faith.
-It is thus unsurprising that, when G.G., a seventeenyear-old transgender boy, sought to use the boys' restrooms at his public high school, some community members reacted based on their religious and moral beliefs, including by expressing disapproval of transgender people.
-Indeed, at least one amicus brief in this case asks this Court to uphold the Board's policy based on that same religion- and moralitybased disapproval.
+Gender dysphoria raises serious moral and theological questions for many people, including those whose beliefs about sex roles and gender identity are rooted in their faith.
+It is thus unsurprising that, when G.G., then a fifteen-year-old transgender boy, sought to use the boys' restrooms at his public high school, some community members reacted based on their religious and moral beliefs.
+Indeed, such religious- and morality-based reactions-as expressed by various amici have continued throughout this litigation.

-During his freshman year of high school, G.G. came out to his parents as a transgender male and was determined to have gender dysphoria.
-Pet.
-App.
-108a, 147a.
-Consistent with his psychologist's advice and the recommended standard of care for transgender minors, G.G. began to live as a boy in all respects.
+During his freshman year of high school, G.G. came out to his parents as a transgender male.
+J.A.
+9. Consistent with his psychologist's advice and the recommended standard of care for transgender minors, G.G. began to live as a boy in all respects.
 He adopted a boy's name, referred to himself with male pronouns, and used public men's restrooms.
-Pet.
-App.
-147a; C.A.
-App., ECF 14, at 9-10 ¶ 3; 13, ¶ 23.
+J.A.
+13-14.

 G.G. also took steps to ensure that his needs as a transgender student were met at school.
 In August 2014, before he began his sophomore year, G.G. and his mother met with school administrators, informed them that he is a transgender male, and arranged with them to notify his teachers about his preferred name and pronouns.
-Pet.
-App.
-108a, 148a.
-Initially, G.G. used the special restroom in the school nurse's office.
-Pet.
-App.
-149a.
-But he soon found using the nurse's special restroom to be stigmatizing and demeaning-robbing him of his dignity.
-Ibid.; C.A.
-App.
-15, ¶ 31.
-The nurse's office was also far from G.G.'s classrooms, making it difficult for him to use the special restroom and still get to class on time.
-Pet.
-App.
-149a.
-Thus, G.G. asked for and received permission to use the regular boys' restrooms.
-Ibid.; C.A.
-App.
-15, ¶ 31.
-The next day, however, the School Board "began receiving numerous complaints from parents and students."
-Pet.
-App.
-144a.

-The School Board responded by holding a public meeting in November 2014 at which community members were invited to comment on a proposed resolution to prohibit transgender students from using the school restrooms that match their gender identity.
-Pet.
-6; Br. in Opp'n 6-7.
-The meeting immediately took on sharply moralistic and religious overtones.
+J.A.
+9-10.
+G.G. initially used the special restroom in the school nurse's office.
+J.A.
+15. But he soon found using the nurse's restroom to be stigmatizing and demeaning-robbing him of his dignity.
+J.A.
+10, 15.
+The nurse's office was also far from G.G.'s classrooms, making it difficult for him to use the restroom and still get to class on time.
+J.A.
+15. G.G. thus asked for and received permission to use the regular boys' restrooms.
+Id.
+The next day, however, the Board "began receiving numerous complaints from parents and students."
+J.A.
+159. The Board responded by holding a public meeting in November 2014 at which community members were invited to comment on a proposed resolution to prohibit transgender students from using school restrooms corresponding to their gender identity.
+J.A.
+15. The meeting immediately took on sharply moralistic and religious overtones.
 The first two speakers, who supported the proposed resolution, made a point to explain that they are pastors.
-Video: November 11, 2014 School Board Meeting.
-13:10-15:25, 15:30-17:20 at (Gloucester County School Board 2014),https://tinyurl.com/zd69s3a.
-Another speaker read a Bible verse and suggested that people are born transgender because "sin has damaged everything";

-the speaker argued that recognizing transgender rights reflects "morality creep."
+Video: November 11, 2014 School Board Meeting, at 13:10-15:25, 15:30-17:20 (Gloucester County School Board 2014), https://tinyurl.com/zd69s3a.
+Another speaker read a Bible verse and voiced the view that people are born transgender because "sin has damaged everything"; the speaker argued that recognizing transgender rights reflects "morality creep."
 Id. at 53:35-55:00.

 Some speakers countered by urging the Board not to consider community members' religious or moral opposition to transgender students when making its decision.
-G.G.'s mother highlighted that people with strong religious convictions were aligned on both sides of the issue.
+G.G.'s mother highlighted that people with strong religious convictions were on both sides of the issue.
 Id. at 27:35-33:45.
 Another speaker emphasized that he is Christian and believes, consistent with his faith, in the separation of church and state.
 Id. at 57:30-40.
 Two others urged the Board to put aside religious beliefs when voting on the resolution.
 Id. at 1:34:00-1:37:40, 1:38:15-1:39:10.